 “Then what?”
 Kay, still in the doorway, sets off the glitched entrance chime for the nth time.

 “Then WATER VALUE convenience will be shutting down this location.
 See, the building itself is in need of a lot of repairs, and the practice that really makes the best sense is to demolish the entire property and start over with up-to-date materials.”

-Kay knew this overly friendly bitch was never gonna add ‘…but not around here.’
-She takes a quick look around to shake off the anger surging into her tensed body.
+Kay knew this overly friendly bitch was never gonna add ‘…but actually, not around here.’
+She takes a quick look around to shake off the anger surging through her already tensed body.
 Shaking her head to herself like she shoulda been left this area but it happened so fucking fast and now she’s here in this trap.

 “Miss Peñafiel?” the other one chimes in.

 “You seem tense.
 I understand that this may be sudden news.
 That’s actually why I’m here with Lena today.
-I’m an evaluator,” she says like she’s talking to a child who doesn’t know big words yet, “with one of the Elly Wellness divisions; a different one than the administrators who did your RPAP.”
+I’m an evaluator,” she says like she’s talking to a child who doesn’t know big words yet, “with one of the Elly Wellness divisions.
+A different one than the folks who did your RPAP.”

 “It’s a brand new program,” she starts setting up the pitch.
 “But rather than, you know, starting completely from scratch, our division is starting with RPAP recipients.”